 In 2007, Rolling Stone’s writer Rob Sheffield wrote his memoir, “Love is a Mixtape: Life and Loss One Song at A Time”.
 The concept was simple, 22 chapters written around 22 mixtapes (for you young ones, mixtape = playlist).
 However, the content was not: grief, love, and a relationship that ended far too soon when his wife, Renee, unexpectedly died of a pulmonary embolism.

 Rob listens to mixtapes, lots of mixtapes, and he takes us back to the days when we created mixtapes for every mood and every moment.
-The “You Like Music, I Like Music, I Can Tell Were Going to Be Friends” mixtape, the Break-Up mixtape, mixtapes for dancing and doing the dishes and falling asleep.
+The “You Like Music, I Like Music, I Can Tell Were Going to Be Friends” mixtape, the Break-Up mixtape, mixtapes for dancing and doing the dishes, and mixtapes for falling asleep.
 Through his 22 tapes, he reveals to us his deep grief, his incredible memories, and shows us how their love of music inadvertently turns into the music of their love…and life…and loss.

 When I was in high school, we used boom boxes and cassettes.
 I have vivid memories of the hours I spent combing through my music library to create the perfect playlist.
 And when I didn’t have that perfect song– listening to the radio and waiting to push record at just the right moment to capture it.